a-rahimi/python-checkpointing2/README.md

 <img src="images/snapshot.gif" width="500">

+# Why would you want this?

+* Deep Learning: You probably don't need this package if you just want to checkpoint an off-the-shelf deep learning training loop after every training epoch.
+The state of these loops is already well encapsulated in the state of the optimizer, the model, and the epoch counter.
+These can be painlessly serialized and deserialized.
+But if you have a complicated training loop with several different expensive phases, this package might be worth your while.

+* Implement "Undo" in your application / let the checkpoint become the
+  document: Supporting "undo" in complicated applications means writing your program so that the document captures your program's entire state.
+But you could implement undo as just a jump to an old checkpoint.
+Once you save checkpoints, you don't need to also create or save a document: The checkpoint becomes the document and users can just move around checkpoints instead of document files.

+* Implement a reversible debugger: These are all the rage now.
+Each breakpoint can become a checkpoint, and you can jump back and forth between them.

+* You love call/cc: Maybe you miss call-with-current-continuation and you want it in Python.
+You can implement that with `save_jump` and `jump` described below.

+* Checkpointing as a game primitive.
+This probably won't make sense immediately, so maybe revisit this paragraph after you understand the structure of the stack during a jump in the next section.
+Imagine a video game where a returnable longjump as described in the next section is part of the gameplay.
+The old state of the world is allowed to nest in the new state of the world.

 # How it Works: Python versions of longjmp and setjmp under the hood

 The main entry points of this package are `save_checkpoint` and